kevinkovacs-cloud/kevinkovacs-cloud/README.md

-📧 Contacto en mi LinkedIn o a mi mail: kevinkovacs@outlook.com.ar
+📧 Feel free to connect via LinkedIn or email me at kevinkovacs@outlook.com.ar

-📊 En mis repositorios vas a encontrar contenido sobre: SQL, python, machine learning, cloud y visualización de datos.
+📊 In my repositories, you’ll find content related to SQL, Python, Machine Learning, Cloud, and Data Visualization.

 ###